 The above list of side effects of HRT is caused by one simple thing:

 Too pure and too much.
 And no progesterone.

-Dr. Lee underscores one amazing fact: the only known cause of endometrial cancer is unopposed estrogen!
+Dr. Lee underscores one astonishing fact: the only known cause of endometrial cancer is unopposed estrogen!p>

 Jerilynn Prior, MD a world authority in endocrinology says that describing menopause as an “estrogen deficiency disease” is the same as describing headache as an “aspirin deficiency disease.”
 She calls this type of thinking ‘backwards science.’
 Illnesses cannot be categorized by which drugs they are missing.
 That would assume that drugs cure illnesses, which almost never happens.
 Especially not in the case of HRT.
 Menopause is not an illness.